Skip to content

 From the Control Room

-1. Navigate to Servers in the sidebar
+1. Navigate to MCPs in the sidebar

-2. Click Create Server
+2. Click New MCP

 3. Choose a server type